weaversa/MPHF/README.md

 but will decrease calls to malloc if the actual number is given ahead of time.

-Elements are added to the builder like so:
+Elements are added to the builder, like so:

 ```
 if(MPHFBuilderAddElement(mphfb, pElement, nElementBytes) != 0) {